 Daily Forecast | The Latest From Meteorologist Anthony Carpino

-Lower humidity and dry for Father’s Day weekend.
-Hot again next week.
+Lower humidity with lots of sunshine for Father’s Day.
+Hot again this week.

-AUGUSTA, Ga.
-(WRDW/WAGT) - Tonight temperatures will cool out of the 90s and into the upper 70s by 10 pm.
-Skies are expected to stay mostly clear which will help to drop the temps by tomorrow morning.

-Monday morning will be relatively cool for this time of year with temperatures down near 60, and lows in the 50s possible.
+Monday morning will be relatively cool for this time of year with temperatures down near 60, and lows in the upper 50s possible.
 Highs will reach the mid to low 90s Monday afternoon.
 Temperatures look hot most of next week with very little rain chances.
 Highs will return to the upper 90s by Tuesday with 100° possible by Wednesday.
 The mid-90s will continue from Thursday to Saturday.
-A few isolated showers Thursday night into Friday morning and Friday afternoon can’t be ruled out but not everyone will see the rain.
-Keep it here for updates through the weekend.
+A few isolated showers/storms Thursday and Friday can’t be ruled out but not everyone will see rain.
+Keep it here for updates.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.